 Teaching cause and effect is hard!
 I know!
-Having been a teacher myself I understand the difficulties.
 I am sure that is why this page is the most visited on the Children’s Library Lady website!

-Below you will find a list of picture books you can use to teach cause and effect to children of any age.
-Click on each book for related resources, lesson plans and activities.
-Towards the end of this post, you can explore external information and resources on teaching cause and effect.
+Below is a list of picture books perfect for teaching cause and effect with students of any age.
+Click on each book to explore related resources, lesson plans and activities.
+Towards the end of this post, there are links to external information and resources

 *Disclosure: This post contains affiliate links.
 When you click them and then make a purchase I receive a small commission at no additional cost to you.
 Thanks for supporting my work in this way

 These resources relate to the book, author and illustrator.
 The number of resources varies subject to subject.
 Please check they are appropriate for your specific needs before using them with children.
 If you have any suggestions please get in touch!

 Huff Post: How to Teach Your Child Cause and Effect

 1 to 1 Therapy: The Importance of Teaching Your Child Cause and Effect

 Education: A Child’s World of Cause and Effect